 The approach is getting noticed

-The DMS project supported by KIX was initially designed to roll out in six countries in Africa - Burkina Faso, Ethiopia, Madagascar, Niger, Togo and Zambia - and two in Asia, Lao PDR and Nepal.
-Recently, encouraged by the approach, the initiative was expanded to include Mali with funding from NORAD and - imminently - in Tanzania with funding from the Aga Khan Foundation and the Jacobs Foundation.
+The DMS project supported by KIX was initially designed to roll out in six countries in Africa - Burkina Faso, Ethiopia, Madagascar, Niger, Togo and Zambia - and two in Asia, Laos and Nepal.
+Recently, encouraged by the approach, the initiative was expanded to include Mali with funding from Norad and - imminently - in Tanzania with funding from the Aga Khan Foundation and the Jacobs Foundation.
 In Tanzania the research is being carried out with a cohort of 60+ schools in the Schools2030 initiative, a 10-year longitudinal action research and learning improvement programme working globally with 1000 schools across 10 countries.

 The DMS research recognises that different countries have different educational challenges and policy priorities, and will want a hand in investigating what is the problem and how to resolve it.
 Not rocket science, but unusual.

-“The research is done hand-in-hand with in-country stakeholders, including Ministries of Education, to ensure that it informs their country-level education priorities” says Renaud Comba, Manager for the DMS research in UNICEF.
+“The research is done hand-in-hand with in-country stakeholders, including Ministries of Education, to ensure that it informs their country-level education priorities” says Renaud Comba, Research Manager for the DMS research in UNICEF.
 “When more advanced, the KIX DMS project will gather participating countries together to learn from each other on the best research methodologies to use as well as on the positive deviant behaviours and practices found in other countries.”